svpino/ml.school/README.md

 Start by [creating a new AWS account](https://aws.amazon.com/free/) if you don't have one.

 After creating the account, navigate to the "CloudFormation" service in your AWS console, click on the "Create stack" button, and select "With new resources (standard)".
 On the "Specify template" section, upload the `cloud-formation/mlschool-cfn.yaml` template file and click the "Next" button.

-Specify a name for the stack and user account and follow the prompts to create the stack.
+Name the stack `mlschool`, specify a user account, and follow the prompts to create the stack.
 After a few minutes, the stack status will change to "CREATE_COMPLETE," and you can open the "Outputs" tab to access the output values you'll need during the next steps.

 Modify the `.env` file in the repository's root directory to add the `AWS_USERNAME`, `AWS_ROLE`, `AWS_REGION`, and `BUCKET` environment variables.
 Before running the command below, replace the values within square brackets using the outputs from the CloudFormation stack: